w3c/wcag3/informative/act-rules/web/current-step-position-is-indicated.md

 The current step includes content that explicitly indicates its progress within the process both visually and programmatically.

-## Assumptions

-* A "current step" is any step that is marked as active in the UI state.

 ## Examples

 ### Passed example 1